 Campers must provide their own water for drinking, cleaning, etc; bring enough water to last your entire stay.
-Water is also available at the Marin Headlands Visitor Center.
+Water is also available at the public restrooms on Field Rd.
 Bring your own hand sanitizer and hand soap.

-Pets are prohibited, except trained guide and service animals.
+Pets are prohibited, only trained service animals are allowed.

-No wood or charcoal fires allowed; gas camp stoves are permitted.
+No wood or charcoal fires allowed; gas stoves are permitted.

 Hawk Campground sits atop of the rolling landscape of the Marin Headlands, within a biodiverse coastal scrub landscape.
 While the campground itself is situated under a cluster of Monterey cypress and pine, the undulating hills leading up to it are dotted with manzanita, coyote brush and sagebrush.
 Raptors frequently soar overhead, and deer, coyotes, foxes and bobcats share the landscape with campers.
 The geology that underlies the Marin Headlands and Tennessee Valley is unique and world-renowned; for example, the outcrops of radiolarian chert that line the trails are frequently admired by visitors from near and far.
 There are multiple black sand beaches within hiking distance of the campground.